 This region is located far enough inland to have a climate approaching continental.
 It is also cool enough for varieties such as Riesling, Gewurztraminer and Muller Thurgau, along with the ubiquitous Shiraz, Cabernet and Chardonnay.

 Tempranillo is a recent addition to the portfolio of grape varieties in this region.
 The climate suggests it should do well here and early results are promising

 Wineries using alternative varieties in the Mount Barker Sub-region include

-Excellent Riesling is made here and a few wineries are using alternative varieties.
-The Porongurup wine region featured in an
+The cool climate allows excellent Riesling to be made here but only a few wineries are using alternative varieties.

 Wineries using alternative varieties in the Porongurup Sub-region include